gnituy18/tmplx/README.md

 ### `init()`

-The `init()` function is special; you can declare a function similar to Go's `init()`: It runs once when the page loads.
+You can declare a function named `init()`, similar to Go's `init()` function.
+It runs once when the page loads.

-It won't be compiled into an HTTP request, so you cannot call it using `tx-on*` attributes.
+It won't be compiled into an HTTP request, so you cannot call it using `tx-on*` attributes.2.4秒
 ```html
 <script type="text/tmplx">
   var user User